Moosa Zameer

-Moosa Zameer (born 17 January 19??) is the incumbent Minister of Finance and Planning and former Minister of Foreign Affairs of Maldives from 2023 to September 2024.
-Earlier, He served as Minister of Tourism of Maldives from 28 October 2015 to 11 November 2019.
+Moosa Zameer (މޫސާ ޒަމީރު) is a Maldivian politician who is served as the Minister of Finance and Public Enterprises of the Maldives in 2026.
+He previously served as the Minister of Foreign Affairs from 2023 to 2024.
+Earlier, He served as Minister of Tourism from 28 October 2015 to 11 November 2018.
 He served as the chairman of the Social Council of Maldves for the same duration.
-Moosa Zameer was also a member of the 17th Majlis from 2009 - 2014.
+Zameer was also a member of the 17th Majlis from 2009 to 2014.

 Early life and education

 Zameer was born at Burunee in Thaa Atoll, Maldives.
 He graduated from the University of Sunderland with a Bachelor of Business Management and Cardiff Metropolitan University with a Master of Business Administration.